trimstray/the-book-of-secret-knowledge/README.md

 ## What is this list?

 This list is a collection of various materials that I use every day in my work.
 It contain a lot of useful information gathered in one piece.
-It is intended for everyone and anyone who is or wants to become a Ninja Admin (and not only).

 This is not a final and full version - I update it on an ongoing basis.

+## For whom?

+It is intended for everyone and anyone who is or wants to become a Ninja Admin (and not only) - for system and network administrators, for pentesters and security researches.

 ## :ballot_box_with_check: Todo